Active |

 "Full Name","Email" "Shon Winer","Shon@Winer.com" "Lizeth Fulmore","Lizeth@Fulmore.com" "Hilario Gullatt","Hilario@Gullatt.com" "Abby Eisenbarth","Abby@Eisenbarth.com"

-You can add the data structures by clicking the Add item in the Specification field.
+You can add the data structures by clicking Add item in the Specification field.

 One item represents one column.